skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *I need to track ignored events.
 How can I do that?*<br>
 **A**: First, these are logged (if logging is enable, of course, see [`SPAG_ENABLE_LOGGING`](spaghetti_options.md) ), and you can print them once your FSM is stopped with `getCounters().print()`.
-Second, to see them during runtime, you can assign a generic callback function that will be called every time an ignored event occurs, with `assignIgnoredEventsCallback()`.<br>
+Second, to handle them during runtime, you can assign a generic callback function that will be called every time an ignored event occurs, with `assignIgnoredEventsCallback( cbfunc )`.<br>
-This callback needs to have this signature:<br>
+This callback function needs to have this signature:<br>
-`void cb_ign( States st, Events ev )`.<br>
+`void cb_ign( States, Events )`, with `States` and `Events` the types using to define the FSM.<br>
 This will bring information on when and why this happened, for instance you can do something like this:
 ```C++
 void cb_ign( States st, Events ev )